ArtHitParade

 This coin is certainly the first federal silver dollar.
 It was struck in October 1794 at the Philadelphia Mint before the very last limited rework of the dies and the launch of the first production batch.

-Graded SP66 by PCGS, it was sold for $ 7.85M in private sale in May 2010 and then for $ 10M including premium at auction by Stack's Bowers on January 24, 2013, lot 13094.
-It is estimated $ 8M for sale on October 8 at Las Vegas by Legend Rare Coin Auctions, lot 11.
+Graded SP66 by PCGS, it was sold for $ 7.85M in private sale in May 2010 and for $ 10M by Stack's Bowers on January 24, 2013, lot 13094.
+It passed on October 8, 2020 at Legend Rare Coin Auctions, lot 11.

 1,758 units were supplied to the cashier on October 15, 1794.
 Technically, this lot was premature.
 The available press was not suitable for the required diameter, larger than the previous silver dime.
 The alignment of the dies did not resist, weakening the strike and limiting the output.

-The preparation of the specimen had been extremely careful.
+In the opposite the preparation of the specimen had been extremely careful.
 The silver planchet had been fitted with a plug and the weight of the specimen is almost perfect, only 0.24 grains (15 mg) above the 416 grains prescribed by the Coinage Act.
 Its splendid reflectivity has no equivalent among the 135 surviving units.
 It may be the sample presented to President Washington by Secretary of State Edmund Randolph.
 It surfaced in 1942 in the deceased estate of Colonel Green with an earlier provenance from the Virgil Brand collection.

 Coin

-1795 Portrait of George Washington by Gilbert Stuart
+1795 President Washington by Gilbert Stuart

 #AuctionUpdate Gilbert Stuart’s ‘George Washington (Vaughan type)’ auctions for $11,562,500, a new #WorldAuctionRecord for the artist!https://t.co/BthdnDBunj pic.twitter.com/D75TqNcqoA